Ceratitis capitata: Lifespan

 The lifespan of the C. capitata is quite short as half of most populations die in under 60 days.
 However, cool conditions and proper sustenance can enable some flies to live 6 months or up to a year.
 In lab conditions, under controlled diets of sugar and protein, the life expectancy of females is usually longer than that of males by 1.5 days.
 On average, the lifespans of flies in captivity are 10 days longer than those of wild flies.

 The lifespans of certain species are also affected by periods of food deprivation, which is a key driver of invasion success, adaptation, and biodiversity.
 Starvation resistance is a plastic trait that varies due to the relation between environmental and genetic factors.
 Recent studies into the starvation resistance (SR) of C. capitata has found that SR decreases with increasing age and that age-specific patterns are shaped in relation to adult and larval diet.
-Furthermore, females exhibited higher SR than males, and the greatest influence on SR in C. capitata was due to age and adult diet followed by gender and larval diet.
+Furthermore, females exhibited higher SR than males, and the greatest influence on SR in C. capitata was due to age and adult diet followed by sex and larval diet.